cheater/ansible-ssh-config/README.md

 A module for Ansible for configuring ssh configuration files.

+# Known Bugs

+If this script fails, eg due to a syntax error in the Python code, it is prone to delete the ssh config file it was editing.

 # Why?

 We have several libraries that carry shared functionality between